 A thoracotomy is a procedure in which a surgeon enters the chest cavity for diagnostic or surgical purposes.
 Thoracotomy procedures may be used for other diagnostic reasons as well.
 Lung cancer is the most common reason for this surgery.
-Over 150,000 persons are diagnosed with lung cancer every year, making thoracotomies a common diagnostic and surgical intervention.
+A number of persons are diagnosed with lung cancer every year, making thoracotomies a common diagnostic and surgical intervention.

 The most common reason for a thoracotomy is lung cancer.
 Removal of tumors or the lung itself can be performed using this procedure.
 Diagnostic testing of lung tissue or other organs located in the chest cavity may be utilized with this procedure.